mahovich/isbot-fast/README.md

 ## Extending

-If you want to maintain performance and exclude some bots that bother you, then add these bots to the additional exclusion list as shown in the example below.
+If you want to maintain performance and exclude some bots that bother you, then add these bots to the list as shown in the example below.

 ```js
 const isBot = require('isbot-fast');